 A simple beef tongue recipe that results in tender, melt in your mouth meat.
-This cut is not just a delicacy, it’s also very nutritious!
+The tasty mushroom sauce is optional, but it greatly enhances the dish.

-This beef tongue recipe is my favorite way to prepare this tasty cut of meat.
-I learned it from my good friend Irina, a wonderful cook who makes many traditional recipes.
+I learned this recipe from my good friend Irina, a wonderful cook who makes many traditional recipes.
 My entire family loves it – yes, even the kids!